fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 46: سُورَةُ الأَحۡقَافِ (Al-Ahqaf) - 10**
+**Surah 13: سُورَةُ الرَّعۡدِ (Ar-Ra'd) - 10**

-Say: “Have you given thought [to how you will fare] if this be truly [a revelation] from God and yet you deny its truth? - even though a witness from among the children of Israel has already borne wit­ness to [the advent of] one like himself, and has believed [in him], the while you glory in your arro­gance [and reject his message]?
-Verily, God does not grace [such] evildoing folk with His guidance!”
+It is all alike [to Him] whether any of you conceals his thought or brings it into the open, and whether he seeks to hide [his evil deeds] under the cover of night or walks [boldly] in the light of day,
  <!--END_SECTION:quran-->